Checkout functions

 The estimateShippingMethods

 function fetches and displays available shipping methods based on a customer’s address information.
-It can take a combination of fields as criteria
+If no information is provided, it takes the default country configured by default.
+It can take a combination of fields as input

 It uses a utility function to call an estimateShippingMethods